Significant-Gravitas/AutoGPT/autogpts/autogpt/autogpt/core/ARCHITECTURE_NOTES.md

 - Abilities should be declarative about their dependencies so the system can inject them
 - Abilities should be executable (where sensible) in an async run loop.
-- Abilities should be not have side effects unless those side effects are clear in their representation to an agent (e.g. the BrowseWeb ability shouldn't write a file, but the WriteFile ability can).
+- Abilities should be not have side effects unless those side effects are clear in their representation to an agent (e.g. the BrowseWeb tool shouldn't write a file, but the WriteFile tool can).

 ## Plugins